nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info" role="alert">:information_source: <strong>Note:</strong> <br>
 The <a href="#524-placeholders">Placeholder</a> section covers the restrictions for respective placeholders.
-For example, the date format of PHONE, certain characters you cannot use and the limit and precision of numbers.
+For example, the format of PHONE, you must have at least three integers and cannot use characters.
 </div>

 **Let's try an example!**